bharattech/rust-wasm.tech/content/blog.md

-title = "Your new blog"
+title = "Rust Wasm Tech!"
-description = "All you need to know to get started with Bartholomew" template = "blog" date = "2021-12-23T17:05:19Z"
+description = "A blog about Rust lang and WebAssembly." template = "blog" date = "2021-12-23T17:05:19Z"
 ---
-A blog about Bartholomew, the simple CMS for [Spin](https://github.com/fermyon/spin) and WebAssembly.
+A blog about Rust lang and WebAssembly.
+Answers questions like

+Why Rust is a popular choice for WebAssembly?

+What is Rust programming language?

+What is WebAssembly?

+Why to choice between Rust, Go, AssemblyScript, or other languages for compiling to wasm ?